West Coast Wild

 Includes a note about the Pacific west coast and suggestions for exploring the region and further reading.

-Short-listed for the The Children’s Literature Roundtables of Canada Information Book Award 2016
+Winner of the The Children’s Literature Roundtables of Canada Information Book Award 2016

 Selected for the CCBC Best Books for Children and Teens 2016